dotkernel/tutorial-101/docs/book/v1/chapter-1.md

 ## Setting Up Doctrine

-After successfully installing our dependencies we now need to configure our Doctrine instance.
+After successfully installing our dependencies, we now need to configure our Doctrine instance.

 ### Declare your database